ladislas/readium/README.md

-## Patch Notes
+# Patch Notes

 This is a fork of Readium theme with some useful (for me) patches applied.
 Please feel free to contribute.

+* Post image is now editable via Ghost Admin instead of assigning the weird `articleImage` tag.
 * Upgraded Font Awesome.
 * Added `meta` tag for Mail.ru site verification.
 * Analytics tracking code is moved into a partial template.
 * Custom links section is moved into a partial template.
 * Meta tags is moved into partial template.

-The original README follows.
+**The original README follows:**

 # Readium 2.0.0
 **The Medium-like theme for [Ghost](https://github.com/TryGhost)**.
 Reduced to the core design of Medium (without the cluttered